Saturday, June 21, 2025

 Saint Matthew wants us to know that Jesus keeps God's promises.

-2. Saint Mark – Jesus the Servant in Action
+Saint Mark explains that Jesus is the Servant in action:

 • Jesus healed a blind man